-Currently, we are operating eleven restaurants in Hong Kong, comprising six under our own brands and five under franchise or sub-license arrangements.
+Currently, we are operating twelve restaurants in Hong Kong, comprising seven under our own brands and five under franchise or sub-license arrangements.
 We believe our multi-brand strategy enables us to target customers with different tastes and preferences, allowing us to benefit from the diversification of revenue sources.

-During the year and up to the date of this report, the Group has opened four new restaurants of different cuisines under four different brands, namely Hokkaidon, Mango Tree Cafe, Paper Moon and 10 Shanghai.
-The Group has closed down our Sushi Ta-ke Restaurant which was located in a commercial premises in Causeway Bay following the expiry of its lease term in February 2018.
-The restaurant will be relocated to Lee Garden Two of Causeway Bay in late March or early April 2018 and renamed as Ta-ke Restaurant through introduction of better place, better space and menu offering more choices.
-The expansion of our restaurants portfolio could provide freshness to our customers and further diversifies our offerings to broaden our customer bases.
+During the year and up to the date of this annual report, the Group has opened one new restaurant in Hong Kong namely 10 Shanghai on 28 January 2018.
+Meanwhile, the Group has also closed the Sushi Ta-ke Restaurant in Cubus, Causeway Bay upon expiring of its lease in which serving Japanese cuisine, the restaurant was then relocated to Lee Garden, renamed Ta-ke Japanese Restaurant and reopened on 28 March 2018 in Hong Kong, serving a more variety of quality Japanese food.
+The expansion of our restaurant portfolio can provide freshness to our customers and further diversifies our offerings to broaden our customer bases.